NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wand of the Spider (2nd-Level Spell).md

 * * *

-**Effect** You cast [[Spells/Web|Web]] at 2nd rank, but the strands of webbing are envenomed.
+**Effect** You cast [[Web|Web]] at 2nd rank, but the strands of webbing are envenomed.
 Any creature that fails their Athletics check or Reflex save to navigate the web takes 1d6 poison damage.

 **Craft Requirements** Supply a casting of _web_ at 2nd-rank.